 Years ago, I wrote a play in which the main character couldn’t remember anything for more than a few moments.
 (Yes, I was upset when the movie Memento was released a few years later.
 Thank you for asking.)

-Anyway…this story was about a university couple, both professors, who kept up academic jobs and social lives all in 5-10 second increments.
-During the course of the play, they received guests and went through an entire dinner party – which they hosted themselves – while basically having no memory of what they were doing from moment to moment.
+This story was about a university couple, both professors, who kept up academic jobs and social lives all in 5-10 second increments.
+During the course of the play, they received guests and went through an entire dinner party – which they hosted themselves – while having no memory of what they were doing from moment to moment.

-But on the other hand, there are plenty of times when I don’t know my exact placement in time and space.
+But on the other hand, there are plenty of times when I really don’t know my exact placement in time and space.

 This happens in writing, too.
-You come back to a story the next day or however long it is, look at what’s on the page, and think, “I have absolutely no idea what I was talking about.
+I come back to a story the next day or however long it is, look at what’s on the page, and think, “I have absolutely no idea what I was talking about.
 I don’t know who this character is or what he’s doing.
 Nope, no clue where I was going.
 Just not feelin’ it.”

 Perhaps that seems exaggerated too, but it’s definitely true for me that when my mind goes elsewhere to handle all the other tasks that make up a life, it has to be brought back to the world of the writing project.
 It’s not always easy, and it takes time.
 Re-reading, re-evaluating, re-deciding.
 It can feel as lengthy as the writing itself.
 The more time and events have passed between writing sessions, the longer it can take to get back into it.